All Episodes

 That's what student loan debt has become.

-I just want to wipe it out.
+They just want to wipe it out, which they can do.

 What a great way to reward colleges for indoctrinating more Democrats.